 A key date of the audit process is the last day of on-site data collection activities.
 This is an official tracking day for the audit.
-If the pre-audit meeting occurs on Monday morning, documentation is reviewed on Monday afternoon, interviews and observations continue to the end of Thursday, and only the close-out meeting occurs on Friday, then the official last day of on-site activities is Thursday.
-For an audit to be valid for COR in a particular calendar year, the last day of on-site activities must be on or before December 31.
-Because of a COR program tracking program requirement at WorkSafeBC (all COR certificates are valid for three years plus a day), audits with a last day of on-site activities of December 31 will be reported as December 30.
+If the pre-audit meeting occurs on Monday morning, documentation is reviewed on Monday afternoon, interviews and observations continue to the end of Thursday, and only the post-audit meeting occurs on Friday, then the official last day of on-site activities is Thursday.

+The last day of on-site audit activities reported will be used to register the audit with WorkSafeBC.
+All COR certificates issued for certification and recertification audits will be issued for 3 years less one day from the last day of audit activity recorded.

-4.6.4 Close-Out Meeting
+4.6.4 Post-audit Meeting